meteor/meteor/content/build-tool.md

 #### A note about Bower

 Don't use Bower XXX link to some article explaining that people are moving to NPM for client-side JS and original maintainer left?
+Uri will find an article and help write justification here

 ### Atmosphere